VHCBlade/VHCSite/README.md

 # VHCSite

 This is the GitHub for my statically hosted Site VHCBlade.com.
-Right now, it literally just redirects to my YouTube Channel.
-Hahahahaha
+Powered by Flutteeeeeeeeeeeer